People & Communities

 Our social investments have been based on the needs of the local communities where we have licences.

-• United sponsored the Capacity Building Sponsor as part of the industry capacity building, sponsorship of the Capacity Building Feature at the Upstream Technical Convention in Egypt.
+• Capacity Building Sponsor at the Upstream Technical Convention in Egypt; and

 • The Al Amal Mentoring Programme Sponsorship supporting 40 students to find jobs in international oil companies.